Frequently Asked Questions

 What should I do if I’m mainly interested in hypertrophy?

 Go to the Setup screen and set your training period to Prep 0 and flip on the PPL switch.
 This period fulfills many of the common requirements for a “hypertrophy block”.
 Take each set to failure (technical failure only on deadlifts) in the bulking mode as long as your wellness stays high.
-Sets taken to failure will place an increased demand on your inter workout recovery ability.
+Sets taken to failure will place an increased demand on your inter-workout recovery ability.
+The stimulus-to-fatigue ratio of sets to failure is not optimal in this regard.
 However, sets taken to failure will also make the program bulletproof.
+It might not be optimal but it won’t fail either.
 You will accomplish your hypertrophy goals so long as you are eating enough for a steady weight gain.
+Our stance on training to failure is that the extra fatigue is therefore worth it.

 Weight increases aren’t as predictable when doing the Sheiko workouts.
 Is that a bug?